PostHog/posthog.com/contents/blog/posthog-vs-logrocket.md

 -   **Feature flags:** PostHog offers robust, multivariate feature flags which support JSON payloads.
 This enables you to push real-time changes to your product without needing to redeploy.
 Visit [our feature flag page](/product/feature-flags) for more information.
 LogRocket doesn’t have any in-built feature flag functions.

--   **Experiments:** PostHog offers multivariate experimentation, which enable you to test changes and find statistically relevant insights.
+-   **Experiments:** PostHog offers multivariate experimentation, which enables you to test changes and discover statistically relevant insights.
 Visit [the experimentation page](/product/experimentation-suite) for more information.
 LogRocket doesn’t have any in-built experimentation features.

 -   **Open source:** PostHog is entirely open source, under a permissive MIT license.
 The biggest advantage for users is the ability to build on top of PostHog and to access the source code directly.
 [Our team also works in the open](/handbook/company/culture).
 LogRocket is not an open source company, nor is the product available under an open source license.